How to contribute to xPack OpenOCD

 -

-To rerun the build, invoke the deep-clean action and repeat from install:
+To re-execute the build, invoke the deep-clean action and repeat from installation:

 xpm run deep-clean --config linux-arm64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets

-In some cases it is necessary to run a debug session with the binaries.
+In some cases it is necessary to execute a debug session with the binaries.

 For these cases, the build script accepts the --debug